 Toggle ItemACT and SAT Test Scores

-Due to the limited availability of ACT and SAT exam options during the COVID-19 global pandemic, most applicants are not required to submit a standardized test score to be considered for admission to BYU for spring 2021 through winter 2025.
+Most applicants will not be required to submit a standardized test score to be considered for admission to BYU for spring 2021 through winter 2025.
 Applicants may choose to submit a test score if they feel it would strengthen their application.
 If a test score is required or the applicant chooses to include a test score, the score must be included at the time of submission.

 We email a recommendation form with specific questions to your recommenders, so you will need to supply the email address for your high school teacher and non-relative recommender (and possibly your seminary teacher) in your application.
 Let your recommender know that the recommendation form will come from firstname.lastname@example.org.
 No other forms/letters of recommendation that are sent to us will be accepted.